Letters from Harold Edward 'Pompey' Elliot to his family, November 1918 - February 1919 - Part 10

 through the town & supplies the

-hugh moat which surrounds the
+huge moat which surrounds the

 town.
-The ramparts are twenty or
+The Ramparts are twenty or

 thirty feet sheer up from the edge